calvert/stackevo-docs/draft-trammell-semi-report-00.md

 We posed the following questions in the call for papers: Which paths through the Internet are actually available to applications?
 Which transports can be used over these paths?
 How can applications cooperate with network elements to improve path establishment and discovery?
 Can common transport functionality and standardization help application developers to implement and deploy such approaches in today’s Internet?
 Could cooperative approaches give us a way to rebalance the Internet back toward its end-to-end roots?

-Topics for contributions in the call for papers were identified as follows:
+Topics for contributions in the call for papers with a focus on approaches that are incrementally deployable within the present Internet were identified as follows:

 - Development and deployment of transport-like features in application-layer protocols
 - Methods for discovery of path characteristics and protocol availability along a path